DirectXMan12/should_be/ASSERTIONS.rst

 All assertions and their parameters are listed here, organized by target class.
 Assertions with a parameter list mentioned take 1 parameter (a pair of empty parentheses will be noted if an assertion takes no parameters).
-Assertions with no specific documentation (just a name) do exactly what they sound like.  '/' denotes an opposite, while ',' denotes an alias.
+'/' denotes an opposite,
+while ',' denotes an alias.
 Some objects override methods from object mixin, but those are not explicitly listed in the object sections.